 Being a good photographer is an expensive investment.
 Sure, you can find cheap wedding photographers out there, but they’re cheap because they’ve possible cut corners on equipment, and insurance.
 Or they’re just plain stupid (you hired cheap and stupid?)
 So let’s take a look at what goes into a photographer’s overhead that adds up to the final cost of your wedding photographer.

-1. Labor costs.
+1. Labour costs.
 This one is pretty standard across all industries.
 A photographer’s work doesn’t end when your wedding does.
 After the 5-10 hours they’ve put in working (on a Saturday, no less) at your nuptials, the photographer spends hours and hours editing your images so you get a wide array of perfect photographs by which to remember your day.
 Its not uncommon to work a full 3-4 days editing a wedding.
 Their time is even more valuable when you factor in the limited number of weekends in a year there are for a photographer to work.

 2. Staff salaries.
 If you book a photographer that comes with assistants or second photographers, your cost is going to be higher.
 In return for getting more images from various places on your day, your photographer is going to have the pay those assistants.